cortinaluis/vue-google-map-sample/README.md

     </template>
 ```

-Notice also, as it receives `google` and `map` from the wrapper component,
+Notice also, as we get `google` and `map`,
-it is now *bypassing* these 2 props, this time, to 5 of the following components:
+now it's sort of *bypassing* these 2 props,
+to 5 of the following components:

 Component 1: `components/map_marker_without_d3`
 Component 2: `components/map_marker`